 Think big.
 Think disruptive.

-There’s an exciting entrepreneurial spirit with startups that is desperately lost in many established brand atmospheres.
-But most traditional agencies “just aren’t that into them” for a host of reasons.
-As a (former) freelancer, however, I love a good startup.
-It’s what this business is all about.
-Helping a company brand themselves, disrupt a market, and succeed.
-And the key to success for a startup is the ability to break through the noise and seemingly infinite choices of how customers and investors spend their time and money.
-To use your brand to create an emotional connection.
-Understand who your audience is and why your product should matter to them.
-Then convey your “why” using your unique voice.
+I love a good startup.
+It’s what this business is all about – helping a company define itself, disrupt a market, and succeed.
+The key is breaking through the noise and the seemingly infinite ways a customer and investors can spend their time and money.
+The goal is to create an emotional connection through brand – understanding who your audience is, why your product should matter to them, and clearly conveying your “why” with a unique voice.